Podcastindex-org/podcast-namespace/location/location.md

 <hr>

-Channel (optional | multiple)
-Item (optional | multiple)

-This is intended to describe the location of editorial focus for a podcast's content - i.e. "what place is this podcast about?"
+This tag is intended to describe the location of editorial focus for a podcast's content - i.e. "what place is this podcast about?"
+It can exist at either the channel level or the item level, or both.

 The use-cases for this tag are multiple, in order of complexity:

 1. To allow a free-text "location" field to be visible in a podcast app, perhaps during playback
 2. To allow a simple point on a map to be visible in a podcast app
 3. To allow a search for "podcasts/episodes about places near me" - for, for example, a travel or news podcast
 4. To describe a specific place in a programmatic fashion to allow complex geo-aware searches

 It may allow very complex searches such as:

 - Show me podcasts or episodes about places near me
 - Show me podcasts about train stations in Germany
 - Show me podcasts about mines in West Australia
 - Visa mig podcaster om platser i Kalifornien på svenska - "Show me podcasts about places in Californian, returning Swedish-language podcasts only" (using the <language> tag)

 Unlike other elements in the "podcast" namespace, a "place" is not permanent.
 Places are built, and abandoned, all the time.
 Buildings are demolished, businesses close.